-The air conditioning system may not operate even when (A/C
+The air conditioning system may not operate even when (A/C) is pressed.

-n When 💢 is selected for the air outlets used
+${ m n}$ When 🖈 is selected for the air outlets used

-For your driving comfort, air flowing to the feet may be warmer than air flowing to the upper body depending on the position of the temperature adjustment dial n Air conditioning odors n To prevent the windshield from fogging up
+For your driving comfort, air flowing to the feet may be warmer than air flowing to the upper body depending on the position of the temperature adjustment dial.

+n Air conditioning odors

 - 1 During use, various odors from inside and outside the vehicle may enter into and accumulate in the air conditioning system.
-This may then cause odor to be emitted from the vents. - 1 To reduce potential odors from occurring: It is recommended that the air conditioning system be set to outside air mode prior to turning the vehicle off.
+This may then cause odor to be emitted from the vents. - To reduce potential odors from occurring: It is recommended that the air conditioning system be set to side air) mode prior to turning the vehicle off.